ggoforth/cart-mean-stack/03/03-dom.md

 **Try for yourself**

-* Create a `ul` element on an html page with an id of 'movies'
+* Create a `ul` element on an html page with an id of 'videoGames'
-* Use your original movie array of objects as the basis for a loop
+* Prompt the user for 5 video game titles
-* During each loop, create one li tag
+* Loop over each video game title, and create 1 li tag
-* Set the text of the li tag to the movie title.
+* Set the text of the li tag to the videoGame name.
 * Append the newly created li tag to the existing ul
-* Append the ul to the document.body.

 The result should be a dynamically created html list.